Totally geodesic submanifolds in exceptional symmetric spaces: Totally geodesic submanifolds in exceptional symmetric spaces of type III

 \section{Totally geodesic submanifolds in\\ exceptional symmetric spaces of type~III}

-In this section, we will achieve the classification in the case where $\g{g}$ is the Lie algebra of the isometry group of an exceptional symmetric space which is of type III.
-To the best knowledge of the authors, so far no complete classification of maximal subalgebras of non-compact type is available in the literature.
-There are, however, the articles of Komrakov~\cite{Komrakov} and de Graaf and Marrani~\cite{Degraaf}, where lists are given, which, when combined, provide all maximal subalgebras of non-compact type of~$\g{g}$.
-In the more recent paper of de Graaf and Marrani~\cite{Degraaf}, for absolutely simple real Lie algebras~$\g{g}$ of rank less or equal than~$8$, complete lists are given of maximal reductive subalgebras~$\g{h}$ whose complexification~$\g{h}_\C$ is a maximal reductive subalgebra of~$\g{g}_\C$.
-In the article of Komrakov~\cite{Komrakov}, all maximal subalgebras~$\g{h}$ of non-compact simple real Lie algebras are given for the case when the complexification~$\g{h}_\C$ of~$\g{h}$ is not a maximal subalgebra of~$\g{g}_\C$.
+In this section, we will achieve the classification in the case where $\g{g}$ is the Lie algebra of the isometry group of an exceptional symmetric space of type III.
+To the best of our knowledge, so far no complete classification of maximal subalgebras of non-compact type is available in the literature.
+There are, however, the articles of Komrakov~\cite{Komrakov} and de Graaf and Marrani~\cite{Degraaf}, where lists are given, which, when combined, provide all maximal subalgebras of non-compact type of a real semisimple exceptional Lie algebra~$\g{g}$.
+Indeed, on the one hand, the more recent paper of de Graaf and Marrani~\cite{Degraaf}, for absolutely simple real Lie algebras~$\g{g}$ of rank less or equal than~$8$, complete lists are given of maximal reductive subalgebras~$\g{h}$ whose complexification~$\g{h}_\C$ is a maximal reductive subalgebra of~$\g{g}_\C$.
+On the other hand, in the article of Komrakov~\cite{Komrakov}, all maximal subalgebras~$\g{h}$ of non-compact simple real Lie algebras are given for the case when the complexification~$\g{h}_\C$ of~$\g{h}$ is not a maximal subalgebra of~$\g{g}_\C$.

 We consider ${\widetilde{\mathcal{L}}}(\g{g})$, the result of joining these two lists, deleting the compact ideals of each subalgebra in the union of these lists, and adding the Dynkin index of the resulting subalgebras, which we take from~\cite[Tables~16, 17, 18, 19, 20, 25]{Dynkin}.
 For the absolutely simple exceptional real Lie algebras, the set~$\widetilde{\mathcal{L}}(\g{g})$ is given by Table~\ref{table:tildeL(g)}.